Pair of studies confirm there is water on the moon

 The SOFIA study detected individual molecules of water near a massive crater formation, named Clavius, in the moon’s southern region.
 Because the water molecules are so spread out, Honniball said, they “do not interact with one another and so cannot form liquid water or water ice.”

-She suspects they were protected in pockets between grains of moon dust or within glass formed by micrometeorite impacts.
+She suspects they were protected in pockets between grains of dust or within glass beads, the size of pencil tips, formed by micrometeorite impacts.
 “The water must be sheltered from the harsh lunar environment, because at the time of our observations, the location on the moon was quite warm,” Honniball said.

 The molecules of water found in this new study aren’t abundant enough for astronauts to use, Honniball said.
-But greater concentrations may be found in other lunar regions, such as its volcanic deposits.
+They detected the equivalent of a 12-ounce water bottle per cubic meter of soil.
+But greater concentrations may be found in other lunar regions, such as the moon’s volcanic deposits.

 A second report estimated where ice could collect across the moon’s permanently shadowed areas.
 Craters and indentations on the surface, which the authors called “micro cold traps,” could cover more than 15,000 square miles of the moon’s surface.
 The bogglingly chilly temperatures in those traps — minus-260 degrees Fahrenheit or below — could keep ice stable as a rock for a billion years, said study author Paul Hayne, a planetary scientist at the University of Colorado at Boulder.